Gold Coast Airport

-For the 2015–16 financial year, Gold Coast Airport exceeded 6 million passengers.
-It is the seventh-busiest airport in Australia, and the busiest outside a state capital, in terms of passengers, and eighth-busiest in aircraft movements.
-It is also the third-fastest-growing airport in the country.
+The facility occupies 371 hectares (917 acres) of airport property.

 History

 Until 1989, the airport was known as Coolangatta Airport.
 This is an Aboriginal word meaning "Place of Good View".
 It originally consisted (1936) of three grass strips with the intention of only providing an emergency landing ground for airmail aircraft transiting between Brisbane and Sydney.
 Passenger flights took off for the first time in 1939 using the then grassy field of the current Coolangatta site.
-Regular services were started by Queensland Airlines and Butler Air Transport after the Second World War.
+Regular services were started by Queensland Airlines and Butler Air Transport after World War II.
 Ansett started its own services in 1950 using DC-3s, while Trans Australia Airlines did the same in 1954 using DC-3s, too, as well as DC-4s and Convairs to link other Australian cities.

 By 1958, the taxiways and runways were fully paved, with the latter upgraded a decade later to allow jet operations with DC-9 and L-188 Electra aircraft to begin.
 The current terminal, known as the Eric Robinson Building, was officially opened in 1981 by Acting Prime Minister Douglas Anthony, when at the time more than 650,000 passengers were using the airport.
 The following year, the main runway was lengthened to 2042 m, thus permitting the use of wide-body jets by the two domestic operators Ansett Australia and Trans Australia Airlines and their Boeing 767 and Airbus A300 respectively on flights from Melbourne and Sydney.

 From 1 January 1988, the airport was managed by the Federal Airports Corporation on behalf of the Government.
-A decade later, on 29 May 1998, the airport was privatised via a long-term lease to Queensland Airports Limited (QAL).
+A decade later, on 29 May 1998, the airport was privatised via a long-term lease to Queensland Airports (QAL).
 By 1999 the company's name had changed to become Gold Coast Airport Pty Ltd (GCAPL).

 The airport then suffered from the collapse of Ansett in 2001, as Ansett had operated direct services from the Gold Coast to 12 Australian destinations.

 In 2003, GCAPL was taken over by QAL, which today also leases and operates Mount Isa Airport, Townsville Airport and Longreach Airport.

 Despite the name change from Coolangatta Airport to Gold Coast Airport, the airport retains its original IATA code, OOL and ICAO code, YBCG.
 The Airport ownership remains with the Government of Australia.